Your MVP will never be perfect. If you wait for it to become perfect, you’ll never get started.

-Start with the question ‘Who the hell needs my thing?’
+To avoid problems with Agile development, start with the question ‘Who the hell needs my thing?’

 If you say ‘Everyone’, you’ll be wrong.
 So many product owners answer this way.
 Well, not just answer — they actually think so.
 Due to ‘Everyone needs our thing’ thinking they start jamming as many features, as they can satisfy every need of every user.